sgmurphy/wordpress-plugins/wp-hide-security-enhancer/readme.txt

 2. Sample front html code.

 == Changelog ==

+= 2.3.9 =
+* New feature: Customize the default login page Logo
+* Improve the default plugin set-up with more options and include the Headers sample settings.
+* Slight visual improvements.
+* Inform to restart the LiteSpeed on certain servers (e.g. Hostinger ).
+* Use preg_replace to sanitize the input for security improvements.
+* Compatibility file for WPForms Lite
+* WordPress 6.5.3 compatibility check and tag update

 = 2.3.8.2 =
 * Disable the filter wph/components/rewrite-default/superglobal_variables_replacements and the ignore for _wp_http_referer as produce issues with specific plugins